 If this has an effect on what you’d like to put in your ACP, discuss it with your care team.

-Learn more about social distancing
+Learn more about physical distancing

 Talking about your care